FootprintsForFreedom/Backend/Sources/AppApi/Documentation.docc/Api/User/Authentication/UserSignIn.md

 ```

 > Note: The user object is the same as the one returned when getting the own user: <doc:UserDetailSelf>.

+The access token returned can be used for accessing content and will be valid for 15 minutes.
+To request a new access token the refresh token is used.
+For details see <doc:UserTokenRefresh>.

+The sign in creates a new token family.

 ## See Also